natanportilho/natanportilho/README.md

 ### Hi there 👋

+I'm a full stack developer from Brazil.

+- 🔭 I’m currently working on Java and Typescript at SAP.
+- 👯 I have collaborated on these open source projects:[Flutter](https://github.com/flutter/flutter), [Selenium Site](https://github.com/SeleniumHQ/seleniumhq.github.io)

+- 🌱 I’m currently learning Flutter and Angular.
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/natanportilho/)

 <!--
 **natanportilho/natanportilho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.